Joshua 6 – The Fall of Jericho

 b.
 They utterly destroyed all that was in the city: Why was Israel commanded to practice such complete destruction?
 Because the greatest sins of the Canaanites were spiritual: When you come into the land which the LORD your God is giving you, you shall not learn to follow the abominations of those nations.
 There shall not be found among you anyone who makes his son or his daughter pass through the fire, or one who practices witchcraft, or a soothsayer, or one who interprets omens, or a sorcerer, or one who conjures spells, or a medium, or a spiritist, or one who calls up the dead.
 For all who do these things are an abomination to the LORD, and because of these abominations the LORD your God drives them out from before you.
 You shall be blameless before the LORD your God.
 For these nations which you will dispossess listened to soothsayers and diviners; but as for you, the LORD your God has not appointed such for you.
 (Deuteronomy 18:9-14)

 i.
-Such judgment seems harsh to us because it is harsh – and we must recognize, that at unique times, God has commanded that such judgment come to pass.
+Such judgment seems harsh to us because it is harsh – and we must recognize, that at unique times, God has commanded that such judgment be made.
 It may happen either through an army that He has used (as is the case here), or through judgment that He directly brings (such as in the case of Sodom and Gomorrah, Genesis 19:24-25).

 c.
 They took the city: Israel took, after God had given (Joshua 6:2).
 It was clear that God gave, but that Israel had to take by obedient, persistent faith.